mattermost/mattermost-handbook-1/source/people/hiring.md

-# WIP: Hiring at Mattermost
+# Hiring at Mattermost

 ## Vision

-Planning, recruiting, hiring and onboarding process to rapidly attract, align, vet, close and ramp new staff members to become high functioning contributors to their teams and to the success of our company
+Planning, recruiting, hiring and onboarding process to rapidly attract, align, vet, close and ramp new staff members to become high functioning contributors to their teams and to the success of our company.

 ## Values